What is Mentalisation Based Therapy (MBT)?

-Mentalisation has been defined as the ability to understand what is in one’s own mind and in other people’s minds in terms of intentional mental states.
-In this model the assumption is that the capacity to mentalise develops through interactions with one’s caregiver in childhood.
-When children grow up in environments that are chaotic and unpredictable with caregivers who might themselves suffer from emotional difficulties the development of the capacity to mentalise can become disrupted.
+Mentalisation is essentially the ability to think about thinking.
+In MBT, the assumption is that this ability to mentalise develops through interactions with our caregiver in childhood.
+When children grow up in environments that are chaotic and unpredictable – and with caregivers who might suffer from emotional difficulties themselves – the development of the capacity to mentalise can become disrupted.

-- In the session the therapist is likely to ask you to ‘stop and think’ particularly if you become emotionally activated by a situation or interaction.
-This strategy is utilised because intense emotions usually interfere with an individual’s ability to mentalise in the moment.
+- In the session, your therapist is likely to ask you to ‘stop and think’, particularly if you become emotionally activated by a situation or interaction.
+This strategy is utilised because intense emotions usually interfere with an individual’s ability to mentalise in the moment

-- In MBT your therapist will be asking you questions about your thinking and about how your thoughts relate to your behaviour.
-They will not usually offer you advice or an opinion.
+- Your therapist will ask you questions about your thinking and about how your thoughts relate to your behaviour.
+They will not usually offer you advice or an opinion

 - The aim of the therapy is to help you explore your internal states and develop new ways of mentalising